MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Controlling_with_Git_in_Azure_Repos.md

     ![First commit](images/first-commit.png)

-1. If prompted whether x    you would like to automatically stage your changes and commit them directly, click **Always**.
+1. If prompted whether you would like to automatically stage your changes and commit them directly, click **Always**.

     > **Note**: We will discuss **staging** later in the lab.